Mc Pheeters Antique Militaria

 Measuring 27” along the inseam and with a (approximately) 28” waist, these trousers present in very good condition.
 The leather is soft and pliable with only a couple of small areas down low on the legs which have hardened due to repeated wettings when exposed to the elements.
 The rear of the waist band has suffered some wear to the leather and this area has been reinforced with two patches.
 There is a small (1/2”) wear opening at the crotch that isn’t visible, and a small split (3/4” long) low on the right leg, just above the cuff.
 The bottom edge of the rear of left leg has wear where the owner apparently walked on the edge with the heel of his boot or moccasin.
 The fly is secured with a 19TH century metal button at the waist and with bone buttons down the length of the fly.

-This is a very attractive pair of 19TH Century Buckskin Trousers which evoke any number of colorful images associated with the American West.
-From a time when the cut and decoration of a man’s clothing spoke volumes about who he was, and how he regarded himself, these trousers must have made quite the statement.
-Appropriate to display with a wide scope of Western collections including frontier soldier, scout, gunfighter, gambler, buffalo hunter and the like, these trousers are definitely a one of a kind offering which would be difficult to best.
+This is a very attractive pair of 19TH Century Buckskin Trousers from a time when the cut and decoration of a man’s clothing spoke volumes about who he was, and how he regarded himself, these trousers must have made quite the statement. these trousers are definitely a one of a kind offering which would be difficult to best.
 (0505) $1550

 Ordering Instructions